StockNews.com Initiates Coverage on Altisource Asset Management (NYSE:AAMC)

-StockNews.com assumed coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research report issued on Friday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a note issued to investors on Saturday.
+The firm set a “hold” rating on the stock.

+Altisource Asset Management Corp. operates as an alternative lending company.
+The firm provides liquidity and capital to under-served markets.
+It assess opportunities which potentially be of long-term benefit to shareholders such as Crypto-ATMs.
+The company was founded on March 15, 2012 and is headquartered in Christiansted, Virgin Islands.

 - Get a free copy of the StockNews.com research report on Altisource Asset Management (AAMC)